ulissigroup/catlas/README.md

 - git clone ocp, checkout the ocpcalc_fix branch, python setup.py develop
 - git clone CATlas, python setup.py develop
 - go to CATlas, then python bin/predictions.py config/inputs_nitrides_kube.yml.
 I set one up just to see if I could get the nitride thing to run, but don't plan on actually seeing that through

+## Automated screens:

+This repo runs automated screens either on pushing to the repo or locally.
+Find scheduler pods using `kubectl get po -l 'dask.org/component=scheduler'`

+If the scheduler leaves pods behind, clean them up using any of these commands:
+`kubectl delete service -l 'app=dask'`
+`kubectl delete po -l 'app=dask'`
+`kubectl delete poddisruptionbudgets dask-catlas-dev`